Dwight Baldwin (missionary): Life

-Dwight Baldwin was born on September 29, 1798 in Durham, Connecticut, and moved to Durham, New York, in 1804.
+Baldwin was born on September 29, 1798, in Durham, Connecticut, and moved to Durham, New York, in 1804.
 His father was Seth Baldwin (1775–1832) and his mother was Rhoda Hull.
 He was the second of 12 children.
 His cousin Elihu W. Baldwin, a prominent Presbyterian minister, became president of Wabash College.
 Dwight studied for two years at Williams College and graduated from Yale in 1821; he taught school for three years.

 He attended medical classes at Harvard College, but only for a master of science degree, not a Doctor of Medicine.
 Around 1826 he decided to become a missionary.
-He attended Auburn Theological Seminary and was ordained at Utica, New York in 1830.
+He attended Auburn Theological Seminary and was ordained at Utica, New York, in 1830.
 On December 3, 1830, he married Charlotte Fowler (1805–1873), the daughter of Deacon Solomon Fowler of North Branford, Connecticut.
-Only a few weeks later, on December 28, 1830, they sailed on the ship New England from New Bedford, Massachusetts with the Fourth Company of American Board of Commissioners for Foreign Missions.
+Only a few weeks later, on December 28, 1830, they sailed on the ship New England from New Bedford, Massachusetts, with the Fourth Company of American Board of Commissioners for Foreign Missions.
 Their ship, which also carried Sheldon Dibble, arrived in Hawaii on June 21, 1831.

 The Baldwins had seven children: David Dwight Baldwin (1831–1912), Abigail Charlette (1833–1913), Charles Fowler (1837–1891), Henry Perrine Baldwin (1842–1911), Emily Sophronia (1844–1891), and Harriet Melinda (1846–1932).
 A son, Douglas Hoapili Baldwin, died young in 1843.

 In November 1831, William P. Alexander and his wife, Mary Ann McKinney, also sailed from New Bedford in the next company.

 The two families became lifelong friends; they had two inter-marriages and a business partnership.

 Dwight Baldwin returned to visit the United States from 1856 to 1857.
 In 1870 he and Charlotte moved to Honolulu as their health deteriorated and lived with their daughter Harriet (called "Hattie").
 Charlotte died October 2, 1873, and Dwight died on January 3, 1886; they are buried at the Kawaiahaʻo Church cemetery.